 Subject / Unit Objectives Skills / Knowledge Suggested Learning Activities Children at the expected (Opportunities identified for PROJECT BASED LEARNING / standard can OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) Variation, similar, There are many sources of results, in oral and written head.
 Complex life wouldn't have appeared until around the top of different. evidence for evolution. forms such as displays and the nose.
 Offspring, parents, Fossils are one of the main other presentations.
 (Activity family, siblings, sources of evidence for 2) (Purpose: To teach and deepen substantive knowledge of inherit, evolution.
 (Activity 2) geological time and the major events that occurred using displays characteristics, Identifying scientific evidence and presentations.) features.
 They show when new organisms that has been used to support Population appear and when they go or refute ideas or arguments.
 RETRIEVAL Reproduction, extinct.
 (Activity 2) (Activity 2) Revisit the key vocab of billions and millions and evolution , Survive, extinct, checking for remembering of correct definition. gradual, evolve, Due to the nature of fossil Identifying scientific evidence evolution, fossils, formation and discovery, fossils that has been used to support Activity 2 natural selection, only provide an incomplete or refute ideas or arguments.
 If you have some fossils, then get them out for children to look at Charles Darwin record of evolution.
 (Activity 2) (Activity 3) closely.
 (If not print off some pictures of different fossils, Environment, (ammonites, trilobites,) Can they identify any features on them adapted Scientists use fossils along with Reporting and presenting that are similar to animals/plants alive today?
 Have those features Life cycle, other pieces of evidence (DNA, findings from enquiries, changed in today's animals?
 What type of fossil is it.?
 A body part fertilisation, Embryology, comparative including conclusions, causal turned to stone or an imprint? embryo, birth, anatomy, artificial selection) to relationships and explanations growth, adult, work out how organisms have of and degree of trust in They could make drawings in their books (linking science to art mature, society, evolved.
 (Activity 2) results, in oral and written here as there is a bigger connection than most realise) Show some learning. forms such as displays and real scientific drawings of fossils before they do theirs.
 They could Evidence, theory.
 Fossils form when dead other presentations.
 (Activity research information about the fossil to annotate their drawing extinct organisms organisms are rapidly buried or 4) with.
-GROWIT microorganisms leave an imprint and are turned microscopes. to stone over a long period of Identifying scientific evidence (Purpose: To apply substantive knowledge to physical specimens time.
-If they survive in the Earth, that has been used to support and to develop the links between science and art by showing and they then have to be found by a or refute ideas or arguments. then recreating how art is used in science to illustrate features of palaeontologist who will study (Activities 5 and 6) extinct animals/plants.
+GROWIT microorganisms leave an imprint and are turned /D To and a halad deal and a deal and a standard and microscopes. to stone over a long period of Identifying scientific evidence (Purpose: To apply substantive knowledge to physical specimens time.
+If they survive in the Earth, that has been used to support and to develop the links between science and art by showing and they then have to be found by a or refute ideas or arguments. then recreating how art is used in science to illustrate features of palaeontologist who will study (Activities 5 and 6 ) extinct animals/plants.
 It is also used to allow children to identify them.
-(Activity 3) scientific evidence that supports the idea of evolution.)
-The method of scientific Evolution is the change of classification.
-(Activity 8) RETRIEVAL physical form in a population Revisit the Substantive knowledge of how old the earth is and how over a long-time span. long-ago life started
+(Activity 3) The method of scientific scientific evidence that supports the idea of evolution.)
+Fuelution is the shange of DETDIEVAL Evolution is the change of classification.
+(Activity 8) RETRIEVAL Revisit the Substantive knowledge of how old the earth is and how physical form in a population Revisit the Substantive knowledge of how old the earth is and how over a long-time span. long-ago life started